 About Achari Chicken Curry

-Achar in Hindi means pickles.
+Achar in Hindi means pickle.

 Indian pickles are very different than their US cousins.
 They are loaded with spices and oil and are packed with a punch.